nickbalestra/nickbalestra.github.io/_posts/2015-07-26-build-a-simple-server-with-node.markdown

 ---
-title: Building a simple API server with node
+title: Building a simple server with node
 date: 2015-07-26
 description: Vanilla node, router and utils.
 ---